Multi-channel Resource Allocation for Smooth Streaming: Non-convexity and Bandits: Proof of Theorem

 \section{Proof of Theorem \ref{thm:fading}}

-The proof of Theorem \ref{thm:fading} follows from the following two observations: (i) the expected number of slots given to user \(i\) by \SelectUsers\ is \(\alpha_i^*\), and (ii) there exists a perfect matching between the selected users and channels with very high probability.
+The proof of Theorem \ref{thm:fading} follows from the following two observations: (i) the expected number of slots given to user \(i\) by \SelectUsers\ is \(\alpha_i^*\), and (ii) there exists a perfect matching between the selected users and channels (having the highest fading state or rate $1$) with very high probability.
 We state these as two lemmas.

 \begin{lemma} Let \(N_i(t)\) be the number of times user \(i\) appears in the list selected by \SelectUsers\ at epoch \(t\).
 Then \(\EX[N_i(t)]=\alpha_i^*\). \end{lemma} \begin{proof} Since \(\alpha_i^* \le p_i \le 1\) for all \(i \in [n]\), and the each slot has an interval of size \(1\), a user can appear for at most two slots (see Figure \ref{fig:SelectUsers}).
 If the user's \(\alpha_i^*\) occupies only one slot, then the lemma follows directly since the user gets selected for that slot with probability \(\alpha_i^*\) and for no other slot.
 If the user occupies two slots, then user gets selected for some slot \(s_j\) with probability \(\alpha_a\) and for \(s_{j+1}\) with probability \(\alpha_b\) such that \(\alpha_a+\alpha_b=\alpha_i^*\).
 Since expectation is a linear operator, we get the lemma. \end{proof}